Unraveling the Complexity of LLM Memory

 4. Retrieval-based Methods: Intelligent Memory Selection

 Retrieval-based methods represent the cutting edge of LLM memory, using sophisticated algorithms to store and retrieve the most relevant information from a separate database.
+Conversation history is stored in a vector database, with each turn or chunk embedded for semantic search.
+For each new interaction, the system retrieves the most relevant previous context based on semantic similarity.

 from sentence_transformers import SentenceTransformer